daoducanhc/Tumor_Segmentation/README.md

 ## :brain: About The Project
-The Brain Tumor Segmentation project utilize Deep Learning to help doctors in the segmentation process.
+The Brain Tumor Segmentation project utilizes Deep Learning to help doctors in the segmentation process.

-System built with PyTorch in order to examine two model architectures: **UNet** and **ResUNet**.
+The system is built with PyTorch in order to examine two model architectures: **UNet** and **ResUNet**.

 ## :hammer_and_wrench: Why we need to consider these 2 models?